-Some authors do wave toward the eastern part of ancient Gilead at the small town of Listib, just 13 kilometers north of the Jabbok.
+Some authors give a tentative wave toward the eastern part of ancient Gilead at the small town of Listib, just 13 kilometers north of the Jabbok.
 Local Arabs call this town el-Istib, which sounds a bit like the Hebrew Tishbeh.
 Since many place names in the Holy Land have held their basic sounds over the centuries, we are tempted to think this town could be the Tishbe of Elijah.

-In this area an old church called Mar Elias commemorates the life of Elijah.
+Across the valley from Listib the Tel Mar Elias rises and on it an old church called Mar Elias commemorates the life of Elijah.

 “Stranger” from Tishbe